1. to revise the rules around definite articles in French

 Words which end in anything else are in majority masculine*.

-*Unfortunately, there are words ending in -e which are masculine, such as le livre (the book), l'arbre (the tree), le téléphone.
-Also, most words ending in -age, -ege or -isme are also masculine, such as le nettoyage (the cleaning) ; l'organisme (the organism).
+*Unfortunately, there are words ending in -e which are masculine, such as le livre (the book), l'arbre (the tree), le téléphone (the telephone).
+Besides, most words ending in -age, -ège or -isme, such as le nettoyage (the cleaning), le manège (the merry-go-round), l'organisme (the organism), are also masculine.